SkoolNotes/Taproot/2020BIO101/KBhBIO101EukaryoticOrganells.md

 ## Cytoskeleton and Microtubules
 * **Cytoskeleton** => complex network of proteins + fibres that organize the rest of the cell
 * **Microtubulues** => Polymers of tubulin protein that provides the main structure of eukarotic cells

+## Flagella and Cilia
+* **Flagella** => a bacteria's tail — allow them to move and also act as an sensory organ. longer than a cilla, and moves in sinosoidial pattern.
+* **Cilium** => a cell's "hair" — provides sensory and communications functions.
+Motil cilla could move about to "grab" things, and non-motile cilla can't move. more abundant that the flagella, and moves in circular pattern if they do move, and moves in circular pattern if they do move